IBM/cloud-native-starter/documentation/OS4Requirements.md

 ```
 $ source local.env
 $ oc login --token=$APITOKEN --server=$OS4SERVER
-$ oc extract secret/router-ca --keys=tls.crt -n openshift-ingress-operator
+$ oc extract secret/router-ca --keys=tls.crt -n openshift-ingress-operator --confirm
 ```

-This will extract the CA certificate from OpenShift and store it in file tls.crt on your workstation.
+This will extract the CA certificate from OpenShift and store it in file tls.crt in the current directory on your workstation.

 The following are the steps to add the OpenShift certificate to Docker.
 They differ between operating systems.